Safeguarding children & vulnerable people

 A new safeguarding policy was launched by the Church in Wales in November 2020.

-New dates for Safeguarding training have been arranged.
-The training is still on zoom for the time being and is in 2 parts.
+New dates for Safeguarding training have been arranged for the month of July.
+The training is still on Zoom for the time being and is in two parts.
 Each session lasts 2-2.5 hours.

 To book any of these dates email firstname.lastname@example.org

 It is no longer possible to make paper applications for DBS checks.

 All information, including the application form and helpline address, can be found on the Church in Wales website here: